Toni Natalie remembers the woman she was before Keith Raniere.

 He certainly didn’t look dangerous.

 Keith took an immediate interest in Toni.
 He helped her quit smoking.
 They spent hours on the phone together, talking about her about marriage, her dreams, her work.
 Keith told her it was a way to heal, to relive her memories of childhood sexual assault over and over and over again.
-When he told her to lever her husband, she did.
+When he told her to leave her husband, she did.
 When he told her that they were fated to be together, she believed him.
 When she fled him, after eight years, he threatened her: “I will see you dead or in jail.”

 What followed was two decades of torture.
 She was harassed, stalked, chased through courtroom after courtroom, and nearly imprisoned twice by Raniere’s well-funded “terrorism by litigation” machine.
 She lost everything: her son’s childhood, two husbands, homes, careers, her brother, and both her parents.

 Keith has been the overwhelming constant for nearly half of Toni’s life.
 And while the woman she remembers from long ago is gone, the woman she is today beat Keith Raniere.
 Because he was right — sort of.
 The next time he saw her, one of them was in jail.
 After holding her breath for so long, she can finally exhale.
 She can start a new life.

 … but not quite yet.
 While the arrests of Raniere and Allison Mack are a good start, it is only the beginning.
 The literal fortunes that flowed through NXIVM ensured the silence and complicity of many co-conspirators.
 For Toni — and so many other victims — there are still plenty of orange jumpsuits to be filled before this can be called over.